chenchkx/ComponentSPD/readme.md

 This repository includes two representations for describing image sets.

- - CSPD: A simple but very effective framework to generate low-dimensional discriminative representation for image set classification
+ - CSPD: A simple but very effective framework to generate low-dimensional discriminative representation.

  - iCovDs: Also a more discriminative representation (it can be considered as an improved version of CSPD).